Magic (cryptography): Fiction

+In the 1970 film Tora!
+Tora!
+Tora!, Alvin D. Kramer (Wesley Addy) details the Magic intercepts and lists the twelve "chosen few" authorized to read them.

 Neal Stephenson's novel Cryptonomicon includes a fictionalized version of Magic, with the Japanese cryptosystem being named "Indigo" rather than "PURPLE".

 James Bond is given the products of the fictionalized "MAGIC 44" decryption programme in You Only Live Twice as a bargaining chip when he is deployed to negotiate for intelligence concessions from Tiger Tanaka, head of Japanese intelligence.

 The W.E.B.
 Griffin series The Corps is a fictionalized account of United States Navy and Marine Corps intelligence operations in the Pacific Theater during World War II.
 Many of the main characters in the novels, both fictional and historical, have access to and use intelligence from Magic.